Degree of recurrence of generic diffeomorphisms

 The proof of this lemma is straightforward but quite long.
 We sketch here this proof, the reader will find a complete proof using generating functions in Section~3.4 of \cite{Flocker} and a quantitative version of it in Section~12.2 of \cite{Guih-These}.

 \begin{proof}[Sketch of proof of Lemma~\ref{LemRPF}] As $f$ is $C^1$, by the mean value theorem, for every segment $I$ small enough, we have

 Moreover, for every interval $J$,

 These two inequalities allows to prove the local convergence of the measures $f_N^*(\lambda_N)$ towards the measure with density $\Ll_f 1$.
-The same kind of arguments holds in arbitrary times, and allow to prove the lemma. \end{proof}
+The same kind of arguments holds in arbitrary times, and allows to prove the lemma. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{PropTruc}] We fix $\varep>0$, and set $K=\lceil\Sigma_0/\varep\rceil$ (the constant $\Sigma_0$ being given by Lemma~\ref{Espoir}) and